 The bone densitometry equipment uses small amounts of radiation to determine bone strength.
 The bone density test is a fast, painless and safe test that helps physicians treat patients who are at risk for the development of osteoporosis.

 If an abnormality is detected within your breast, the Women’s Center can provide you with the option of having a stereotactic biopsy.
 A stereotactic biopsy is a minimally invasive option to sample tissue from the abnormality.
-This procedure requires no stitches and virtually leaves no scarring while enabling you to return to your normal activities after the procedure.
+This procedure requires no stitches and leaves virtually no scarring while enabling you to return to your normal activities after the procedure.